Stéphane De Groodt: Acting career

-Stéphane De Groodt began his acting career playing a number of roles in many television series such as Faux Contact and a recurring role in the French crime series Boulevard du Palais from 1999 to 2007.
+De Groodt began his acting career playing a number of roles in many television series such as Faux Contact and a recurring role in the French crime series Boulevard du Palais from 1999 to 2007.
 He then played supporting roles in a number of minor films, but also in well-known films like Asterix at the Olympic Games (2008) and Asterix and Obelix: God Save Britannia (2012).
 In 2010, he replaced Serge Hazanavicius for the role of the veterinary François Kleber in the series Mes amis, mes amours, mes emmerdes... at the beginning of the second season.
 In 2013, he played a guest role in the sixth and seventh season of series Fais pas ci, fais pas ça, in which French actress Frédérique Bel also had a recurring role since the fourth season.

-He then played a more important role in the choral comedy Barbecue (2014) alongside Franck Dubosc and Florence Foresti.
+De Groodt then played a more important role in the choral comedy Barbecue (2014) alongside Franck Dubosc and Florence Foresti.
 In 2015, he played his first main role in the comedy-drama Paris-Willouby with Isabelle Carré.
 Two years later, he played one of the main roles in the romantic comedy L'Un das l'autre (2017) alongside Louise Bourgoin.
-In 2018, he returns playing in the team comedy Nothing to Hide, which was one of the biggest film successes of the year with nearly 2 million viewers, and in which he played alongside Bérénice Bejo and the former Miss Météo Doria Tillier.
+In 2018, he returned playing in the team comedy Nothing to Hide, which was one of the biggest film successes of the year with nearly two million viewers, and in which he played alongside Bérénice Bejo and the former Miss Météo Doria Tillier.

 Personal life

-Stéphane De Groodt married in 2014 the novelist and screenwriter Odile d'Oultremont, with whom he has been since 2000.
+De Groodt married in 2014 the novelist and screenwriter Odile d'Oultremont, with whom he has been since 2000.
 They are now separated.
 After having co-written the series File dans ta chambre broadcast on France 2, they continue to collaborate professionally.

-Style

-Stéphane De Groodt and his very literary surreal humour which include the unbridled rhythm of word plays make him often think about other famous humorists such as Raymond Devos and Pierre Desproges, which often causes the complete misunderstanding of some of his special guests.